 If the number of tasks is smaller than number of slots available to run them, CPU usage is suboptimal.
 In addition, more memory is used by any aggregation operations that occur in each task.
-In join, cogroup, or \ByKey operations, objects are held in in hashmaps or in-memory buffers to group or sort. join, cogroup, and groupByKey use these data structures in the tasks for the stages that are on the fetching side of the shuffles they trigger. reduceByKey and aggregateByKey use data structures in the tasks for the stages on both sides of the shuffles they trigger.
+In join, cogroup, or ByKey operations, objects are held in hashmaps or in-memory buffers to group or sort. join, cogroup, and groupByKey use these data structures in the tasks for the stages that are on the fetching side of the shuffles they trigger. reduceByKey and aggregateByKey use data structures in the tasks for the stages on both sides of the shuffles they trigger.
 If the records in these aggregation operations exceed memory, the following issues can occur:

-- Holding a high number records in these data structures increases garbage collection, which can lead to pauses in computation. - Spark spills them to disk, causing disk I/O and sorting that leads to job stalls.
+- Increased garbage collection, which can lead to pauses in computation. - Spilling data to disk, causing disk I/O and sorting, which leads to job stalls.